Loading...

 Operator context

-This is the workflow you use before escalating to “the server is slow” tickets or guessing.
+This is the workflow you use before escalating “the server is slow” tickets or guessing.
 You validate what is running, prove which process is responsible, and take the smallest safe corrective action.

 Objective